 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterward, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed toward a CEO in the publishing field. … Continue reading Difference in success

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes are like
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 For the past year, I was the nonfiction editor for the North Texas Review (NTR).
 I'm proud of every writer and artist who got accepted, whether for the journal or online.
 Here's some of my favorites from this year: A Girl Walks into a Neon Bar by AnneMarie Sabatini A Mini I-Don’t-Rememoir by Mallory Miller Anything but … Continue reading Internship’s best stories